alphagov/verify-service-provider/README.md

 ```

 You can find the distribution zip at `build/distributions`.

-To run or debug Verify Service Provider from an IDE, you will need to either delegate the run action to gradle or set a run configuration which uses the arguments ```server configuration/verify-service-provider.yml``` to provide the configuration file.

 See [docs/development](https://github.com/alphagov/verify-service-provider/tree/master/docs/development) for more information about the development of Verify Service Provider, including how to run the application against a local compliance tool and see advanced configuration options.